scs-phd-deans-committee/scs-phd-deans-committee.github.io/working-groups.md

 The work of our committee is achieved through collaborative *working groups*, which are open for anyone who wishes to help achieve our goals.
 Our current initiatives are below.
 Please contact the working group leader if you would like to participate.

+**Interested in starting your own working group?**

+Any SCS PhD student who wants to work on something in line with our mission statement is welcome to launch their own working group.
+If you have an interest or even an inkling of an idea, don't hesitate to reach out to scs.phd.committee@gmail.com .

 **Mandatory Anti-Bias Course Working Group**

 *Goal*: To develop curriculum for a mandatory course for first-year PhD students on privilege, bias, anti-racism, and allyship.
 A course overview can be found [here](https://docs.google.com/document/d/1nZTFJlK87vyeONS-FRPizQekQ5MCoyF2XAHu0Zn22mw/edit?usp=sharing).